SpareCores/sc-www/src/assets/articles/metaflow-resource-tracker.md

 to start (e.g. spawn or fork) the subprocesses of the trackers.

-For even more control, you can use the underlying `PidTracker` and `SystemTracker` classes directly, which are not starting and handling descendant processes, but simply log resource usage to the standard output or a file.
+For even more control, you can use the underlying `PidTracker` and `SystemTracker` classes directly.
+These do not start or manage descendant processes, but simply log resource usage to the standard output or a file.
 For more details, consult the package documentation, including detailed API references at <https://sparecores.github.io/resource-tracker/>.